AV306/AV306/README.md

-## Hello! 😺
+## Hello!

-I'm a student and orange cat on the internet who makes (and breaks) things!
+I'm a student and protogen on the internet who makes and breaks things!

 I love research and learning new things!
 I don't really make a particular kind of thing; my projects are usually just whatever seems cool at the time.